thebadsektor/tc3202-3b-4/README.md

 [Mr.Gerald Villaran] for guidance and support throughout the development process.

-This project was built from [BotaniSnap-AI](https://github.com/thebadsektor/tc3202-3b-4.git), created by [Original Author's Name].
+This project was built from [BotaniSnap-AI](https://github.com/thebadsektor/tc3202-3b-4.git), created by [Group 4].
 You can view the original repository [here](https://github.com/thebadsektor/tc3202-3b-4.git).

 Hugging Face for the plant disease detection model and resources for image classification.